Philip Jenkins: Early life and work

 In 1979, Jenkins won the BBC quiz show Mastermind.

 Academic career

 In 1980, Jenkins was appointed Assistant Professor of Criminal Justice at Pennsylvania State University, which marked a change in his research focus.
 Jenkins has forged a reputation based on his work on global Christianity as well as on emerging religious movements.
 Other research interests include post-1970 American history and crime.

-He conducted a study of the Quran and the Bible in the light of the September 11 attacks and accusations that the Quran incites violence.
-However, he found that "the Bible contains far more verses praising or urging bloodshed than does the Quran."
-(See also Violence in the Bible and Violence in the Quran).
+He conducted a study of the Quran and the Bible in the light of the September 11 attacks amid accusations that the Quran incites violence.
+"Much to my surprise, the Islamic scriptures in the Quran were actually far less bloody and less violent than those in the Bible," he concluded, noting that Quranic violence is primarily defensive.
+(See also Violence in the Bible and Violence in the Quran.)

 Public intellectual

 In 2002 Jenkins, a Catholic-turned-Episcopalian, discussed the Catholic sex abuse cases by asserting that his "research of cases over the past 20 years indicates no evidence whatever that Catholic or other celibate clergy are any more likely to be involved in misconduct or abuse than clergy of any other denomination—or indeed, than non-clergy.
 However determined news media may be to see this affair as a crisis of celibacy, the charge is just unsupported."